 One of the most used B2C Marketing Automation flows is the one where you set up a series of welcome emails.

 When people have just signed up for your newsletter, it is about getting the communication started right away, because at this point, you know that the recipient of your emails is committed and would like to hear from you.
 You will therefore always experience higher open rate, click through rate and conversion rate at this time.

 At this point, you have many good opportunities to get the person further warmed up and get that person converted into a customer.
 Create a welcome flow where you offer the person free shipping or 10% on first purchase.
-You can also use the opportunity to send a number of educational emails to the customer, where you introduce your various products and show how they can be used.
+You can also use the opportunity to send a number of educational emails to the customer, where you introduce your various products, provide detailed product information, and show how they can be used.